 You have all been registered as authors on the blog.
+You should have received an email with your username and password sent to your Baruch email address.
 If you have any trouble accessing the blog, please notify me at firstname.lastname@example.org.
 It is required that you participate in blog assignments.
 Please see below for more information.

 Exams, Quizzes, and other Assignments:

-Exams: There will be two exams for this course: a midterm and a final.
-The midterm exam will be take-home.
-It should be emailed to me at email@example.com.
-The final exam will be in-class and will cover topics from the entire course.
-The exams will cover material from the readings, lectures, and blog and will include short-answer and essay questions.
+Exams: There will be two exams for this course: a mid-term and a final.
+The mid-term will be given in class.
+The final will be given during the final exam time slot designated by Baruch for our particular class (announced at http://www.baruch.cuny.edu/exams/).
+The exams will cover material from the readings, lectures, and blog and will consist of identifications, short-answer and essay questions.

-Blog discussion: For most classes, you will be given an assignment to complete on our course blog.
+Blog assignments: For most classes, you will be given an assignment to complete on our course blog.
 I will post the question, and you will respond according to the assignment.
 In most cases, this will involve raising and/or answering questions reflecting on the reading.
 In some cases, it will include posting images or video that demonstrate a historical argument that you have constructed.
 In other cases, it will require that you respond to your classmates’ posts in the comments area.
-In at least one case, you will be required to write a longer post reviewing a historical book or website (more instructions to follow).

 In class: You will be asked to participate in written or spoken activities during our class time.
 In addition to the blog, this is an opportunity for you to raise historical questions and answer those of your classmates.